tonyvx/007x/hr_efficiency/HR_Analysis.md

 * dept data does not show any unusual pattern that can be correlated, all departments are showing similar pattern.

 #####Overall
-* number_project, average_montly_hours, last_evaluation & time_spend_company are of significant interest for analysing reasons for employees leaving
+* number_project, average_montly_hours, last_evaluation & time_spend_company are of significant interest for analyzing reasons for employees leaving
 * We can see 3 categories/patterns of employees who are leaving

   + high satisfaction level